claytonbrown/terraformExamples/abc/speed-test/README.md

 ## How

-From your command line, "cd" into this directory.
-Then run:
+From your command line, "cd" into the directory hodling this README, and then run:

 ```
 terraform init